A Christmas cake has always been an essential part of my family’s Christmas fare.

 - Pour the mixture into the prepared tins, leaving about 2 cm from the top of the tins (to allow for rising).

 - Bake in a very slow oven for 3-4 hours, depending on your oven and the size of the tins.
 I usually preheat the oven to about 100 degrees Celcius and then increase the temperature by about 20 degrees Celcius every hour up to about 180 degrees Celcius or until cooked.
-Test with a skewer.
+Don’t forget to place a cup or bowl of water in the oven.
+Test with a skewer towards the end of the cooking time.
 If the skewer comes out clean, the cake is cooked.
 Do not overcook, as the cake will crack, and be dry.

 - When cooked, remove the cakes from the oven and, while hot, sprinkle each cake with rum or brandy.
 Leave the cakes in the tins until completely cool.